-While entertaining the Power of Attorney, field offices should undertake utmost care to ensure that it is genuine and in a standard format.
+While entertaining the Power of Attorney, SBP BSC (Bank) offices should undertake utmost care to ensure that it is genuine and in a standard format.
 The Power of Attorney should be definite and not conditional.
 The document should be properly stamped as per prevailing current rate of stamp duty.
 Besides, it should be properly authenticated by a Notary Public or Magistrate under his seal and registered with the registrar.

-• Could an Office open a new head of account in General Ledger?
+Could an Office open a new head of account in General Ledger?

 A General Ledger is the principal book of accounts and financial statements are prepared on the basis of balances in the general ledger account.
-In the general ledger different heads of accounts are maintained at field office.
+In the general ledger different heads of accounts are maintained at an office of SBP BSC (Bank).
 These heads of accounts are prescribed by the Accounts Department and an office could not open any new head of account in the general ledger without the prior approval of the Accounts Department.
 Credit balance in the general ledger reflects liabilities and debit balance assets in the balance sheet of the Bank.